llegregam/Isoplot/doc/faq.rst

 fractions is not equal to 1.
 Why is this?

 This happens when data is missing for only some replicates of a given sample condition & time.
-An ulterior version of Isoplot will fix this, and not mean with replicates that are equal to 0.
+An ulterior version of Isoplot will fix this by not using data points equal to 0 when calculating the mean.